MAR: Marine Sciences

 Pre- or corequisite: WRT 102 or equivalent; permission of the instructorSBC: SPK

-A zero credit course that may be taken in conjunction with any 300- or 400-level ATM, ENS, or MAR course, with permission of the instructor.
-The course provides opportunity to practice the skills and techniques of effective academic writing and satisfies the learning outcomes of the Stony Brook Curriculum's WRTD learning objective.
+A zero-credit course that is taken in association with a 300- or 400-level course approved by the major.
+MAR 459 provides opportunity to practice the skills and techniques of effective academic writing and satisfies the learning outcomes of the Stony Brook Curriculum's WRTD learning objective.

 MAR 475: Undergraduate Teaching Practicum